Plumsail/documents-docs/source/user-guide/processes/examples/create-sales-proposals-from-wufoo.rst

-.. title:: Automatically populate sales proposals from Wufoo
+.. title:: How to automatically populate sales proposals from Wufoo

 .. meta::
    :description: Connect Wufoo to Plumsail Documents in Zapier to capture leads and send personal sales proposals before they get cold.